 Juice a bag of ginger.
 You can peel it or do it with the skin after you’ve cleaned it.
-You may have to stop juicing to clean off your juicer if it stops juicing.
-I noticed mine had some build up of ginger grains.
+You may have to stop juicing to clean off your hopper if it stops juicing.
+I noticed mine had a build-up of ginger grains.
 I took the pulp out and squeezed it by hand to get out extra juice.

 Take some of the straight ginger juice and pour into a small bottle

-Shake together and massage all over face.
-Keep mixture in the fridge
+Shake together and massage all over the face.
+Keep the mixture in the fridge

 If you want your spritz extra potent add a small amount of the straight ginger juice to the ginger water.